Belfast trust recalls 2,500 patients

 Dr Mark Mitchelson is responsible for neurosciences at the Belfast Health Trust.

-Speaking exclusively to the BBC, he said there was a possibility that some patients had been misdiagnosed and that some, following a review, might receive devastating news.

-"While we hope this will affect a very small number of patients - the change in diagnosis could potentially be very significant," he said.
+Speaking exclusively to the BBC, he said: "While we hope this will affect a very small number of patients - the change in diagnosis could potentially be very significant.

 "We understand that this must be incredibly anxious for them and, for that, we are deeply sorry for any distress that has been caused.